18-year-old charged after Belleville high schools closed for threat

 Some 4,800 students total attend Belleville East and West high schools.

-Police said Burton’s mother called in to report that her son left the house after getting into a fight with his girlfriend and making suicidal comments.
+Police said Burton's mother, Marshanice Mackey, called in to report that her son left the house after getting into a fight with his girlfriend and making suicidal comments.
 She also noticed her handgun was missing.

-Burton was taken into police custody at around 7:50 a.m.
+Burton was taken into police custody at around 7:50 a.m. at his girlfriend's house in Shiloh.
+He did not have the gun in his possession.
 There were no injuries reported on campus.

+Mackey said she knew she had to call the police and she ended up not only sparing the life of her son but quite possibly several others.

+“You cannot take things lightly.
+I want every parent across the country, across the world, to never have to experience what I just experienced this very second.
+This is just tragic to me,” she said.
+“There is no way possible that I would’ve known that my son was in a situation that he was in and I did not report this; absolutely, positively not."